autistic-symposium/generative-sol/README.md

 <br>

  You might deploy this smart contract on Ethereum or EVM compatible network.
-Below are the steps.

  <br>